rjwuw26/Personal-AI-Website/README.md

 - Ensured full responsiveness for both desktop and mobile devices
 - Added optional visual enhancements such as animations and chat-like AI responses

+---

+Running the Project - Below are two viable options for running this project locally

+Option One: Demo Mode

+This mode lets anyoneinstantly try the website without needing a Hugging Face account or heavy model files.
+1.